authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 l: location of the BIMI logo (URI; REQUIRED).
 Inserted by the MTA after parsing through the BIMI DNS record and performing the required checks.
 The value of this tag is a comma separated list of URLs representing the location of the brand logo files.
 All clients are expected to support use of at least 2 location URIs, used in order.
 Clients may optionally attempt to use more.
 Initially the supported transport supported is HTTPS only.

+\[ABNF NEEDED HERE\]

 Upon successful completion of the BIMI lookup, in addition to stamping the results in the Authentication-Results header, the MTA MUST also stamp the lookup location of the BIMI logo in the RFC5322 BIMI-Location header.

 ### BIMI-Location URI Construction

 The l= value of the BIMI-Location header is a comma separated list of URIs the MTA believes are most applicable to its MUAs.

-The URIs in the list are created from the exact concatenation of the l= and appropriate z= tags from the BIMI Assertion Record.
+The URIs in the list are created from the exact concatenation of the l= and appropriate z= and f= tags from the BIMI Assertion Record.
 Concatenation MUST be exact, and a trailing slash MUST NOT be added to the l= tag from the BIMI Assertion Record.
+A period MUST be used for the concatenation of the z= and f= tags.

-If concatenation required a trailing slash, that would create the operational overhead of requiring all indicators for all selectors to potentially require subdirectories of their own on servers hosting the indicators, which is not a requirement for Domain Owners that BIMI seeks to establish.
+The reason the concatenation must be exact and a trailing slash must not be added, is if concatenation required a trailing slash, that would create the operational overhead of requiring all indicators for all selectors to potentially require subdirectories of their own on servers hosting the indicators, which is not a requirement for Domain Owners that BIMI seeks to establish.

 MTAs MAY add as many comma separated URIs to the l= tag in the BIMI-Location header as they wish, MUAs MUST support at least 2 location URIs in the header, and MAY support more.